 Promotion of the bio- and circular economy

-ISCC PLUS and REDcert² are leading sustainability certification systems for bio-based and recycled materials in the chemical industry (e.g. based on sugar cane, vegetable oil/fat waste or recyclate).
+ISCC PLUS and REDcert² are leading sustainability certification systems for bio-based and recycled materials in the chemical industry (among others based on vegetable oil/fat waste or recyclate).
 By using sustainable material flows, BIO-FED contributes to the saving of fossil resources or to the promotion of the Bioeconomy and Circular Economy.

 ISCC PLUS and REDcert² certifications ensure the traceability of the sustainable material flow along the entire value chain.
 Every chain element up to the production of the final product is certified (chain-of-custody certification), allowing the product to be labelled as sustainably certified to the end consumer.
 The following is an example of a ISCC PLUS supply chain.